Millions of adults and children have food allergies, and the number is growing. Some of those people are allergic to raw or cooked corn.

 Keep notes about your reactions before your appointment with the allergist.
 Write down what you ate and what happened, and bring the notes with you.
 Your doctor will examine you and ask questions about your health, your family's health, and any allergies you might have.

-She'll rule out other health issues that may cause the same kind of reaction and then do a common test for food allergies called a skin prick test or a scratch test.
-She'll put a drop of a solution that has a tiny bit of corn in it on your arm or back.
-Then she'll prick or scratch your skin a little to let a small amount of the solution under your skin.
+They'll rule out other health issues that may cause the same kind of reaction and then do a common test for food allergies called a skin prick test or a scratch test.
+They'll put a drop of a solution that has a tiny bit of corn in it on your arm or back.
+Then they'll prick or scratch your skin a little to let a small amount of the solution under your skin.
 The test feels like a fingernail scratch and doesn't hurt or make you bleed.

 If a bump shows up at the place that was scratched, it usually means you're allergic.